AzureCosmosDB/MongoMigrationWebBasedUtility/README.md

   Migration resumes automatically in case of connection loss, ensuring uninterrupted reliability.

 - **Private Deployment**
-  Deploy the tool within your private virtual network (vNet) for enhanced security.
-(Update `main.bicep` for vNet configuration.)
+  Deploy the tool within your private virtual network (VNet) for enhanced security.
+(Update `main.bicep` for VNet configuration.)

 - **Standalone Solution**
   Operates independently, with no dependencies on other Azure resources.